andre-ye/uni/docs/eng/engl-308/lecture.md

 7. What is the system of production in the text?
 8. How do we understand the insistence on the world 'prefer'?

+---

+## Week 3 Tuesday, "Bartleby, the Scrivener" and “The Ideological Tensions of Capitlaism: Universalism versus Racism and Sexism” by Wallerstein
+- We are now entering a unit on racial capitalism - intersection of race and class.
+- A film is assigned for next Thursday: film watching should not merely be passive.
+Start and pause, engage with the film, watch multiple times if needed.
+- Look for significant phrases, camera operations, etc.
+- Upcoming Thursday - popular pieces on racism and capitalism, slavery and capitalism.
+Prof. Weinbaum likes to teach the 1619 project, which has been attacked significantly; students should read the writing being attacked and understand the attack.
+There are some good critiques of the 1619 project, specifically from a historical angle.

+"Bartleby, the Scrivener", Melville
+- We are building upon what was said in the discussion.
+- Melville - very careful writer from the perspective of the bourgeois.
+Develops the consciousness of the capitalist.
+- How does the narrator understnad the worker?
+How do we get to and understand the essence of capitalism when the dominant ideology supports it?
+- The narrator's attitude towards Bartleby is problematic
+- Understand that 'prfer' is a passive expression of refusal, a brilliant response that makes us aware that the refusal is made in a constrained situation.
+- What can't the other workers see?
+What if they do know or understand what Bartleby is doing, but the narrator cannot reliably capture it?
+- What is Bartleby protesting, if he is protesting?
+- Conditions - everyone is segmented, separated, divided between people.
+- Factory-like work: long hours, uncomfortable workspaces, incredible strain on the bodies.
+- Nippers, Turkey, Ginger-Nut: all foods.
+Status as a commodity.
+- What's happening at the end of the piece?
+- MOdern usage of the word 'critique' comes from Marx.
+Is "Bartleby, the Scrivener" a critique of capitalism?
+- What are we to make of the end of thes tory?
+- Interchangeable properties - geared towards capitalism.
+- What is the state of the narrator before/after Bartleby's imprisonment, then before/after Bartleby's death?
+- Pity and self-centeredness, Christian help complex.
+Wallerstein: workers as subject to change in administration.
+- Is "Bartleby, the Scrivener" a lament, despair of life in capitalism?
+An argument against individualism?
+Or a tale of abandonmnet, of letters that failed, that didn't do what they were supposed to do, crushed like a dead letter.
+Bartleby is a letter that has no recipient, the world literature without a world.
+- Cognitive distortion around Bartleby - what is Bartleby's role in social relations?
+- What if writing has no recipient?
+What if nothing happens?
+"Ah, Bartleby!
+Ah, humanity!"
+- Obfuscation of responsibility: "It was not I that brought you here" - guilt, assimilation, excalpation, mask of complicit involvement, savior complex/moral bankrupcy, false fraternity
+- Humanization that's not quite humanizing.
+Capitalism: branding unearned privilege and power as earned.
+Meritocracy - Wallerstein.
+- Fiction can give us the interiority of life in capitalism that theorys truggles with.
+- Comparison of the workplace to the jail: green screen vs the green grass, looking at dead walls, imprisonment and work are parallel.
+- What letter can get into the consciousness?
+What sort of letter will be read?
+- Melville as Bartleby, a lament of writing letters that have no recipient.
+Objectivity in capitalism: numbing effects of life in capitalism.

+“The Ideological Tensions of Capitlaism: Universalism versus Racism and Sexism”, Wallerstein
+- How did Marx understand race?
+- S. Hall: race is the modality in which class is lived.
+Is gender/sexuality/ableism a link too?
+- In traditional Marxism, class is pulled as separate.
+- Who is the proletariat today?
+What has come together?
+- Wallerstein - a Marxist sociologist, focuse don economic questions.
+- Began studying postcolonial Affirca, particularly South Africa.
+Studied Apartheid: how is global positioning dependent on a racial caste system?
+- Developer of World Systems Theory, a subset of Marxist scholarship: a way of thinking about global capitlaism.
+- Anticipates the North/South global conflict at a time in which the dominant mode of scholarship on global conflict was focused on the East-West Cold War/Communism-Capitalism dynamic.
+- Two ideas: the core and the periphery.
+These are racialized terms, dependency theorists.
+We have primarily bourgeois nations that function in the world as bourgoeis entities, and there are majority proletariat nations that constitute the periphery.
+- Does not believe in the 'third world', but rather the one world system separated into labor and capital.
+- Do you need to be paid to be the proletariat?
+There are 17 million slaves today: we are moving towards a world with increasing slavery.
+Periphery provides the mateirals that the core accumulates and uses to produce items that the periphery are forced to consume.
+- No nation is completely one or another statically. (e.g. China)
+- There is a South in the north - poverty in very wealthy nations.
+- Questions to think about:
+  1. How does Wallerstein build the argument?
+Where does he stand?
+  2. How does capitalism emerge as a universal system?
+  3. How does capitlaism rely upon particularity?
+- Key terms: universality, particularity, meritocracy.
+- Argument about capitalism as meritocracy.
+Everything tells us that capitalism is meritocracy.
+- Intellectula history of the development of capitalism: one way that universality can be preserved through Enlightenment philosophy.
+- Natural states - the Enlightenment gives us a lot of ideas to support Enlightenmnet ideology; you can't have capitalism without the Enlightenmnet/Protestantism (anti-Weberians).
+- Universal citizenship - universal applicability of these systems, categories of accountability, as if they are available to all.
+- **Universality is always undercut by particularity.
+There is no universality without particularity.** A universal system must have exclusion - if everyone had citizenship, then there is no citizenry at all.
+Universality is predicated upon the production of particularisms.
+- Nothing cannot be turned into a commodity.
+PSV - slave doctrines.
+- The commodification of repdocution and of life itself.
+Surrogacy is a multi-billion dollar business.
+- Meritocracy is unstable.
+People don't want to be told that someone else is doing better because they worked harder, but because they inherited it. **You restabilize meritocracy with the inventions of populations that don't deserve - racism, sexism, etc.**